 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Trouble is, he’d only fall asleep through nursing (or rocking).
-Nap times became horrendous—I’d spend several minutes rocking him to sleep only for him to wake up the minute I laid him down.
+Nap times became horrendous—I’d spend several minutes rocking him to sleep only for him to wake up the minute I put him down.

 I then changed my routine.
-Rather than feeding my baby to sleep, I fed him after he woke up, which allowed him to try to fall asleep on his own.
-He stopped tying nursing with sleeping and instead expected to eat when he woke up.
+Rather than feeding him to sleep, I fed him after he woke up, which allowed him to try to fall asleep on his own.
+He stopped associating nursing with sleeping and instead expected to eat when he woke up.

 Here’s how it works:

-- After your baby has been awake a while, put him to sleep drowsy but awake (sleep).
-He can explore different ways to put himself to sleep, such as sucking on his thumb or rocking his head side to side.
+- After he has been awake a while, put him to sleep drowsy but awake (sleep).
+He can explore different ways to put himself to sleep, such as sucking his thumb or rocking his head side to side.

 - Once he’s asleep, you can tend to yourself (you) and repeat the cycle.